qlnguyen1208/qlnguyen1208.github.io/_pages/about.md

 Hi there!
 I recently graduated from the University of California, San Diego, with a bachelor's degree in Mathematics and Economics.
 I have a strong math background in calculus, probability, and statistics with RStudio, STATA, and Python.
 I am very passionate about economic growth, finance, and business analysis.

 <p><b>Research Interest</b></p>
-International Macroeconomics, Developments, and Monetary Policies
+Macro Developments, Monetary Policies, and International Economics